 For those who remote work normally and those new to the game, these are challenging times.
-Thanks to social distancing and quarantine protocols put into place as a result of the COVD-19 pandemic, many workers now find themselves remote working with kids at home.
+Thanks to social distancing and quarantine protocols put into place as a result of the COVD-19 pandemic, many workers now find themselves with the challenges of remote working with kids at home.
 It can be difficult to navigate remote work on its own, especially if it’s new to you.
 Add kids to the mix and productivity can feel nearly impossible.

 Our Galileo Tech Media team works fully remotely on travel SEO and other SEO services, and many team members have children who are at home at least some of the time.
 We’ve compiled the following suggestions to help you be productive in your remote work, even if your children will be at home with you.